 The Beatles recorded a demo of Polythene Pam in May 1968, at Kinfauns, George Harrison’s bungalow in Esher, Surrey.
 The song was considered for inclusion on the White Album, but it wasn’t recorded until over a year later.

 The Kinfauns demo was eventually released in 1996 on Anthology 3.
 In it, the line “She’s the kind of a girl that makes the News of the World” is replaced by “Well it’s a little absurd but she’s a nice class of bird”.
 There are also variations in the song’s chords.

 Polythene Pam was also played by The Beatles on 24 January 1969, towards the end of the Get Back/Let It Be sessions.

 On Abbey Road’s Mean Mr Mustard, the line “His sister Shirley works in a shop” was changed to “His sister Pam…” to create an impression of narrative continuity.
 While recorded separately, the two songs appear back-to-back on the album, having been recorded in the same key and edited together without a gap.

 In the studio

 The Beatles began recording Polythene Pam/She Came In Through The Bathroom Window on 25 July 1969.
-They taped 39 takes of the basic track, which featured Lennon on acoustic rhythm guitar, McCartney on bass, Harrison on lead guitar and Starr and drums.
-Lennon and McCartney also sang guide vocals for the songs where needed.
+They taped 39 takes of the basic track; Lennon and McCartney also sang guide vocals where needed.

 The songs were finished on 30 July with the addition of percussion and guitar overdubs.
 On this day the running order of Abbey Road’s long medley was also finalised, with most final mixing, edits and crossfades put in place.